Christopher Bell (racing driver)

 Christopher David Bell (born December 16, 1994) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 20 Toyota Camry for Joe Gibbs Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 61 Toyota Tundra for Hattori Racing Enterprises.
+He competes full-time in the NASCAR Cup Series, driving the No. 20 Toyota Camry XSE for Joe Gibbs Racing.
 He is the 2017 NASCAR Camping World Truck Series Champion.

 Racing career

 Early career and dirt track racing

 Bell began his racing career in micro sprints at I-44 Riverside Speedway in the early 2000s.
 He earned the Lucas Oil ASCS2 Championship in 2010 before winning the 66 Mike Phillips Memorial micro-sprint car race in 2011.
 The following year, he finished second in the Short Track Nationals at I-30 Speedway, a race sanctioned by the American Sprint Car Series.
 In 2013, he joined Keith Kunz Motorsports in USAC racing, replacing Kyle Larson.
-On October 31, he joined CH Motorsports' sprint car racing program.
+On October 31, 2013, he joined CH Motorsports' sprint car racing program.
 Bell concluded 2013 as the USAC National Midget Champion.
 In 2014, he began racing asphalt Super Late Models for Kyle Busch Motorsports, including competing in the World of Outlaws Sprint Car Series.
-On May 7, he won his first career WoO Sprint Car Series race at Jacksonville Speedway.
+On May 7, 2014, he won his first career WoO Sprint Car Series race at Jacksonville Speedway.
 As a Super Late Model driver, he won races at New Smyrna Speedway, South Alabama Speedway and Southern National Motorsports Park.
 During the year, he won 24 USAC Midget races and 26 total dirt races, including the Turkey Night Grand Prix.

 In 2017, Bell won the Chili Bowl Nationals, becoming the first Oklahoman to win the event since Andy Hillenburg in 1994.
 Bell followed the 2017 Chili Bowl win with his third consecutive Turnpike Challenge victory, the most recent win coming at his hometown track I-44 Riverside Speedway in Oklahoma City.
 He finished the 2017 season with a win in the Tulsa Shootout's Winged Outlaw Division.

 He won the Chili Bowl again in 2018 and 2019 to become only the third three-time winner of the race.

+During 2023 and most of 2024, Bell was reportedly restricted from dirt racing by Joe Gibbs Racing due to concerns about injury risk, with the team enforcing a ban that kept him sidelined from marquee events such as the Chili Bowl and other national midget and sprint car races.

+Bell made his return to dirt competition in late 2024 after JGR officially lifted the ban that had kept him sidelined for nearly two years.
+He marked his comeback with a win at the Tulsa Shootout in the Non-Wing Outlaw division, his first since 2018, and followed that with a victory during the World of Outlaws' season-opening DIRTcar Nationals at Volusia Speedway Park.